Knarvik

-Knarvik (or Knarrviki) is the administrative centre of Alver Municipality in Vestland county, Norway.
+Knarvik is the administrative centre of Alver Municipality in Vestland county, Norway.
 The village is located on the mainland, about 20 km straight north of Bergen at the confluence of four fjords: Osterfjorden (heading east), Sørfjorden (heading southeast), Salhusfjorden (heading southwest), and the Radfjorden (heading northwest).
 The village of Isdalstø lies immediately north of Knarvik.

-The 3.48 km2 village has a population (2019) of 5,875 and a population density of 1688 PD/km2.
-This makes it the largest settlement in the Nordhordland district of Vestland.
+The 3.67 km2 village has a population (2025) of and a population density of 1797 PD/km2.
+This makes it the largest settlement in the Nordhordland district of Vestland county.